 All grapes are selected, hand picked, put into small cases and driven the 5 minute journey back to the winery before lunchtime.
 This ensures that the fruit is received, undamaged, in top condition.

-We employ both traditional and modern ideas to create wines with flavour, complexity, structure, longevity and appeal.
+We employ both tradition and science to create wines with flavour, complexity, structure, longevity and appeal.

 - Sulphur and fining agents are kept to a minimum.